-- A. Density bonus requests shall be submitted on forms provided by the Community Development Director and shall be accompanied by plans, exhibits, narrative, and other information as required by the Community Development Director, to sufficiently demonstrate compliance with the provisions of this Chapter. - B. Density bonus applications shall be processed at the same time and using the same procedure as required for a Major Subdivision, Planned Unit Development, or Site Design Review, as applicable. - C. Projects utilizing the provisions of this Chapter are not necessarily required to be processed as a Planned Unit Development; nor are they required to obtain development rights under Chapter 17.09 Transfer of Development Rights/Credits, except as provided in Section 17.08.040. - D. The city decision making body may preliminarily approve a density bonus, with final approval contingent upon the owner and city executing an Annexation Agreement, Subdivision or Development Improvement Agreement, PUD Guide, and/or other binding agreement as necessary to ensure compliance with this Title and other city requirements.
+- A. Density bonus requests shall be submitted on forms provided by the Community Development Director and shall be accompanied by plans, exhibits, narrative and other information as required by the Community Development Director, to sufficiently demonstrate compliance with the provisions of this Chapter. - B. Density bonus applications shall be processed at the same time and using the same procedure as required for a Major Subdivision, Planned Unit Development, or Site Design Review, as applicable. - C. Projects utilizing the provisions of this Chapter are not necessarily required to be processed as a Planned Unit Development. - D. City Council The city decision making body may preliminarily approve a density bonus, with final approval contingent upon the owner and city executing an Annexation Agreement, Subdivision or Development Improvement Agreement, PUD Guide and/or other binding agreement as necessary to ensure compliance with this Title and other city requirements. - E. Except as provided under Subsection D (preliminary approval) above, a density bonus approval shall be binding on the subject property and shall run with the land.

-- E. Except as provided under Subsection D (preliminary approval) above, a density bonus approval shall be binding on the subject property and shall run with the land. - F. The city's decision-making body may approve, deny, or approve with conditions, density bonus applications filed in accordance with Chapter 17.08.
+F. City Council The city's decision- making body may approve, deny, or approve with conditions, density bonus applications filed in accordance with Chapter 17.08.